Campeonato Brasileiro Série B

-The Campeonato Brasileiro Série B (commonly referred to as the Brasileirão Série B, the Série B or the Brazilian Série B to distinguish it from the Italian Serie B), and currently officially called Brasileirão Série B Superbet for sponsorship reasons) is the second tier of the Brazilian football league system, which is organized by the Brazilian Football Confederation.
+The Campeonato Brasileiro Série B (commonly referred to as the Brasileirão Série B, the Série B or the Brazilian Série B to distinguish it from Italy's Serie B), and currently officially called Brasileirão Série B Superbet for sponsorship reasons) is the second tier of the Brazilian football league system, which is organized by the Brazilian Football Confederation.

-The competition was played for the first time in 1971, and for a long time, the competition format was inconsistent, with changes happening frequently in the past.
-Also, there were years where the competition wasn't played at all.
+The competition was played for the first time in 1971, and for a long time, the competition format was inconsistent, with changes happening frequently.
+Also, there were years where the competition was not played at all.

-Since 2006 it has been contested by 20 teams in a double round-robin format with 38 matches, with the top four teams being promoted to the Campeonato Brasileiro Série A group and the bottom four teams being relegated to the Campeonato Brasileiro Série C.
+Since 2006 it has been contested by 20 teams in a double round-robin format with 38 matches.
+From 2006 to 2025, the top four teams each season were promoted to the Campeonato Brasileiro Série A group and the bottom four teams were relegated to the Campeonato Brasileiro Série C. Beginning in 2026 a promotion playoff system was implemented where the top two teams receive automatic promotion, the third place team plays the sixth place team for a promotion spot, and the fourth place team plays the fifth place team for a promotion spot.